How To Make Fireclay – Low Cost Recipes

 • 1 part / 560g Water (the mix ended up a bit too wet).

-Craft-Crank is a fantastic strong clay, it can handle almost anything, the best construction clay around.
+Craft-Crank is a fantastic strong clay; handle almost anything, the best construction clay around.
 Big sculptures keep their shape without cracking or misshaping even when burned at 1300 degrees.
+But it doesn’t handle a bar flame; hope this recipe improves it.

-“Tapron 7 Fireclay” My most tested homemade Fireclay, first version:
+“Tapron 7” Fireclay – My most tested homemade Fireclay, first version:

 Firepot made of refractory clay.